kholkinilia/war_of_ages/README.md

 pacman -Syyu
 ```

-Now open cmd and just run the following code line by line (passing commentaries obviously) from an empty
+Now open cmd and just run the following code line by line (skipping comments obviously) from an empty
 directory to install `TGUI` and build the project:

 ```shell